-Click here to read the story in its entirety on The New Yorker webpage.
-Thomas Pierce’s “Shirley Temple Three” was originally published in the December 24 & 31, 2012 issue of The New Yorker.
+"Shirley Temple Three" by Thomas Pierce Originally published in the December 24 & 31, 2012 issue of The New Yorker.

 Before reading “Shirley Temple Three” I had never heard of Thomas Pierce, and I wondered if this story about a dwarf mammoth in the 21st century would be a worthy end of 2012’s year in New Yorker fiction.
 It is an exceptional story, and I recommend you take advantage of being able to read it for free via the link above.

 Yes, a dwarf mammoth in the 21st century.
 Who would have thought such a concept could engender such a touching, yet lonely, story?
 When the story begins, we meet our central character, Mawmaw, an elderly, kindly, religious woman, as she attends the wedding of a niece or nephew (we don’t know which).
 She’s frustrated at her son, Tommy, who is supposed to be there and who will now obviously miss the whole thing.
 When he calls, she doesn’t answer the phone: “What’s crystal clear is that he doesn’t give two hoots about anyone but himself.”

 But soon she’s back in her empty house, her anger at Tommy simmering as she gets ready for the night.
 Then, just about asleep, she hears him arrive:

 The porch lights hum with a new electricity.
 If the moon could radiate more light, it would.
 Tommy is home.
 She wants to sing.
 She wishes the party weren’t over so everyone could see her son.

 Tommy has returned and suddenly all is well.
 This is such a strange, and yet completely familiar, reaction.
 The presence, the connection: that makes up for a lot, even if it shouldn’t.